ms337/blog-lines/content/pages/bookshelf.md

 ---
 # Bookshelf

-Inspired by [Patrick Collison's bookshelf](https://patrickcollison.com/bookshelf), these are books that I have read or are currently/soon on my shelf.
-These capture most of what I am interested in.
+Inspired by [Patrick Collison's bookshelf](https://patrickcollison.com/bookshelf), these are books that I have read or are currently on/will soon be on my shelf.
+These books capture most of what I am interested in.

 I think that a good measure of "usefulness of a book" is how surprising you find the ideas and facts the book contains.
-An interesting parallel is in information theory where the measure of the quantity of information content is called [surprisal](https://en.wikipedia.org/wiki/Information_content).
+An interesting parallel is in information theory: the measure of the quantity of information content is called [surprisal](https://en.wikipedia.org/wiki/Information_content).

 - Dragons of Eden, Carl Sagan